The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

 Pre-hospital Emergency Medicine (PHEM) trainee scheme

 This national programme has become the main entry point over the past few years.
 It is open to doctors who have a base speciality in either anaesthetics or emergency medicine.
 It is run by the Intercollegiate Board for Training in Pre-hospital Emergency Medicine (IBTPHEM) and allocates successful applicants to participating air ambulances throughout the UK.
-GNAAS offers these placements over two-years with initial sign-off to work solo after six to ten months.
-During this time, the participant spends 50 per cent of their time with the air ambulance and 50 per cent focusing on their base speciality.
+GNAAS offers these placements over two years with an initial sign-off to work solo after six to ten months.
+During this time, the participant spends 50% of their time with the air ambulance and 50% focusing on their base speciality.
 The curriculum is developed on a national level.
 Upon successful completion, participants are given an accredited subspecialty in PHEM.

 As well as offering placements, GNAAS has also recruited doctors who have successfully completed the PHEM scheme with other air ambulances.